Kingdom Hearts 1 Manga

 The adaptation is… exact?
 Faithful?
 Shit, what do I say?
 What can I say?
 This adaptation adds very little, and subtracts only Deep Jungle due to the usual copyright issues, and it also subtracts some minor details that weren’t needed to begin with.
 It does an adequate job without being stellar or terrible or even unremarkably inadequate.
 It’s everything in Kingdom Hearts except the gameplay, and it’s a little funnier, but even that doesn’t take as many risks as later projects.
 I don’t even find the manga preps you for Shiro Amano’s style of writing Sora and the gang in later entries, because the adaptation takes a major turn in CoM, so KH1 isn’t really setting any kind of precedent.
 I’d talk about the art, if only to fill space, but I’m not familiar enough with manga to really be a judge of that sort of thing.

 As comics reviewer Linkara puts it, comic book adaptations of films were introduced back in the days before the home video, and so served as a sort of “best we can do” home release before the invention of VHS and Betamax.
-I guess what I’m saying is that unless you aren’t interested in video games, there isn’t much reason to pick up KH1’s Manga instead of KH1, and just as little reason to pick it up alongside KH1.
-They’re highly similar products.
-I can see what later KH manga adaptations were doing by adding their own spin, but the Kingdom Hearts 1 manga seems more cross-promotional (naturally, it was serialized before its print release) than standalone.
+They’re copies, and like Linkara, I’m not entirely sure why you’d want those copies now that home releases are readily available.
+Unless you aren’t interested in video games, there isn’t much reason to pick up KH1’s Manga instead of KH1, and just as little reason to pick it up alongside KH1.
+I can see what later KH manga adaptations were doing by adding their own spin, but the Kingdom Hearts 1 manga seems more like cross-promotional piece (from its serialized days) than a standalone one.
 Maybe this just isn’t my medium.

 In a way, this post is half apology and half promise that later retrospectives on the manga will take up more words and time?
 Because there really is nothing to say about this one, save that the Heartless actually seem menacing in the manga.
 That is, until they are pushed into the background forever, seeing as how a comic can’t dwell on minor enemies the way a game can.
 During Traverse Town, one even rips a grown woman apart (a woman who was… flirting with Sora?).
 You’d think this would lead to a more mature tone for the book overall, but it really doesn’t.
 It’s just a blip in the radar before things settle back down to base level, or maybe a little less mature overall.
 It marches lock-step with the plot from world to world until it finally wraps, and there’s nothing to be said about any of it.